Lusindiso/Microverse-Portfolio/README.md

 # Portfolio

 > This project represents my personal portfolio and will feature my personal informaton, and my most recent work and projects.
+This project uses Javascript to display the list of projects dynamically and the modal for the mobile version.

 ![screenshot](./desktop_screenshot.png)